 The question of which of the available autografts is the most appropriate choice for anterior (ACL) and posterior cruciate ligament (PCL) reconstruction remains challenging.
-Since the early years of Ligament reconstruction in 1960s, the main focus was in the use of BTPB graft as the most adequate autograft for Ligament reconstruction.
+Since the early years of Ligament reconstruction in the 1960s, the main focus was on the use of BTPB grafts as the most adequate autograft for Ligament reconstruction.
 The advocates of BTB prefer this graft choice mostly due to its high strength, measured to be twice that of a native ACL.
 Additionally, this graft is harvested with two bone-blocks at each end, whose placement in bone tunnels is believed to help both graft-fixation, as well as osteointegration.
-Despite of the well described and widely documented high incidence of postoperative surgical morbidities such as residual donor site morbidity, postoperative kneeling pain and strength deficit and numbness, many surgeons around the world still consider the BTB autograft to be the gold standard in autograft selection.
+Despite the well-described and widely documented high incidence of postoperative surgical morbidities such as residual donor site morbidity, postoperative kneeling pain, and strength deficit, and numbness, many surgeons around the world still consider the BTB autograft to be the gold standard in autograft selection.
 On the other hand, proponents of Hamstring tendon autograft – which is the most commonly used autograft in clinical practice today – cite low donor site morbidity and absence of extensor strength deficit, and claim that the best choice lays in Hamstring autograft as the most reproducible and applicable autograft.
-However, reported relatively high incidence of residual flexor mechanism strength deficit and unpredictability of graft length and diameter preoperatively, pose significant downsides.
+However, reported a relatively high incidence of residual flexor mechanism strength deficit and unpredictability of graft length and diameter preoperatively, pose significant downsides.
 Injury to neurovascular structures and sensitivity loss in the donor site area have also been reported and are considered as disadvantages to its application.
-Recent meta-analysis conducted by Freedman et al. with the goal of comparing different parameters and clinical outcomes of the most common grafts, the Patellar tendon and Hamstrings tendon, showed that even tough graft failure rate was lower in the BTPB group on one hand, there was a significantly higher incidence of postoperative stiffness and patellofemoral pain compared to Hamstrings group, on the other.
+A recent meta-analysis conducted by Freedman et al. with the goal of comparing different parameters and clinical outcomes of the most common grafts, the Patellar tendon, and Hamstrings tendon, showed that even tough graft failure rate was lower in the BTPB group, on one hand, there was a significantly higher incidence of postoperative stiffness and patellofemoral pain compared to Hamstrings group, on the other.
 The Quadriceps tendon autograft is the least utilized and thus the least researched autograft option, with many questions regarding its anatomical and Biomechanical aspects, as well as harvesting techniques and clinical outcomes, which still remain open.
 The concept of using Quadriceps tendon autograft was first advocated in 1979. by Marshall et al. followed by a report on potential harvesting technique by Blauth in 1984.
 In the early years of orthopedic ligament reconstruction, the accent was in recognizing the graft of the highest strength.
-In the early tests, QT autograft had proven to have lower ultimate load at failure values than of the 14mm-wide BTPB graft, which was an initial step to its general rejection.
+In the early tests, QT autograft had proven to have a lower ultimate load at failure values than the 14mm-wide BTPB graft, which was an initial step to its general rejection.
 Quadriceps tendon graft had since then been revised every five to ten years, but due to its initial poor clinical outcome and biomechanical results, has been mostly abandoned, with its application reserved for revision surgeries or as an ultimate choice in absence of other graft options.

 Traditional bone-patellar tendon-bone and hamstring tendon ACL grafts are not without limitations.
-A growing body of anatomic, biomechanical and clinical data has demonstrated the utility of quadriceps tendon autograft in arthroscopic knee ligament reconstruction.
+A growing body of anatomic, biomechanical, and clinical data has demonstrated the utility of quadriceps tendon autograft in arthroscopic knee ligament reconstruction.
 The quadriceps tendon autograft provides a robust volume of tissue that can be reliably harvested, mitigating the likelihood of variably sized grafts and obviating the necessity of allograft augmentation.
 Modern, minimally invasive harvest techniques offer the advantages of low rates of donor site morbidity and residual extensor mechanism strength deficits.
 New data suggest that quadriceps tendon autograft may possess superior biomechanical characteristics when compared with bone-patella tendon-bone (BPTB) autograft.
 However, there have been very few direct, prospective comparisons between the clinical outcomes associated with quadriceps tendon autograft and other autograft options (eg, hamstring tendon and bone-patellar tendon-bone).
 Nevertheless, quadriceps tendon autograft should be one of the primary options in any knee surgeon’s armamentarium.